Harald-U/knative-handson-workshop/docs/1-Prereqs.md

 1. Register at [https://ibm.biz/developer-dach](https://ibm.biz/developer-dach).

     We need your email address, a password, your name, and your country.

     During the registration, we will send a verification code to your email address that you have to enter into the registration form.

     Registration is free and without any obligations.

-1. Once you registered, check the email account used during registration for a confirmation mail.
-Click on the link within.

-1. Logon to the [IBM Cloud](https://cloud.ibm.com) Dashboard.
+1. Once you registered, logon to the [IBM Cloud](https://cloud.ibm.com) Dashboard.

 ## 2. Assign yourself a pre-provisoned cluster

 In this step you will assign yourself a pre-provisioned cluster.

 1. Your lab instructor will provide a link to an application and a "lab key".
-Open the application in your browser:
+Open this application in your browser:
    ![granttool1](images/granttool1.png)

-2. Enter the lab key provided to you and your IBMid, it is the email address you used to register at the IBM Cloud, agree to the T&Cs and click "Submit":
+2. Enter the lab key provided to you and your IBMid (it is the email address you used to register at the IBM Cloud), agree to the T&Cs, and click "Submit":
    ![granttool1](images/granttool2.png)

    Of course your cluster will be named differently and the lab account you need to select from the pull-down in the IBM Cloud Dashboard is **1840867 - Advowork**.